DanielLasota/Binance-Data-Processor/README.md

 orderbook snapshots with configured trigger interval 24-hour WebSocket lifecycle.
 At the end of the WebSocket's lifespan, it initiates a new WebSocket to ensure the continuity of data flow is maintained seamlessly.

-Configured to use contenerised on Azure with Azure blob and keyvault
+Configured to use as container on Azure with Azure blob / keyvault or backblaze

 ![image](https://github.com/user-attachments/assets/a9461c8d-b5a7-43de-b1cc-96ef5df72f40)